MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/ns-werapi-wer_report_information.md

 ### -field wzConsentKey

 The name used to look up consent settings.
-If this member is empty, the default is the name specified by the *pwzEventType* parameter of <a href="/windows/desktop/api/werapi/nf-werapi-werreportcreate">WerReportCreate</a>.
+If this member is empty, the default is the name specified by the *pwzEventType* parameter of [WerReportCreate](/windows/desktop/api/werapi/nf-werapi-werreportcreate).

 ### -field wzFriendlyEventName

 The display name.
-If this member is empty, the default is the name specified by *pwzEventType* parameter of <a href="/windows/desktop/api/werapi/nf-werapi-werreportcreate">WerReportCreate</a>.
+If this member is empty, the default is the name specified by *pwzEventType* parameter of [WerReportCreate](/windows/desktop/api/werapi/nf-werapi-werreportcreate).

 ### -field wzApplicationName